-Conversion is not a one-day wonder.
-You cannot send one email and expect to see a spike.
-You have to connect with your users in a way that they start trusting you.
+Conversion is not a one-day wonder that happens just by itself.
+You cannot send one email and expect to see a converting spike.
+You have to agree to connect with your users in a way that they start trusting you.

 While your emails should have a personalized feel, you will also need to ensure that your website has all of these:

-- Make sure to provide a physical address to your website so that your visitors aren’t left doubtful of your existence.
+- Make sure to give a physical address to your website so that your visitors aren’t left doubtful of your existence.

-- Highlight your expertise, the services you provide and how you do it; explicitly.
+- Highlight your expertise, the service you deliver, and how you do it; explicitly.

-- Make it easy for your visitors to contact you.
+- Make sure to turn it easy for your visitors to contact you.